 Designated Student Affairs Resources can work with students on matters concerning allegations of prohibited discrimination, harassment, or retaliation by or against students.
 They can inform individuals of the various criminal, civil, and University conduct options for formal complaints, including the availability of Honor and Advisory Advocates.

 Designated Student Affairs Resources can also inform individuals of various strategies for informal resolution, where appropriate, and are trained to conduct, assist, or oversee such efforts.
 Informal resolution strategies may include, but are not limited to: hearing a complaint without taking further action; speaking to a respondent on behalf of a complainant; performing shuttle diplomacy between a complainant and respondent; guiding a mediated discussion; and handling direct resolution between a complainant and accused.
-Designated Student Affairs Resources are also available to meet with students accused of prohibited discrimination/harassment or retaliation to inform them of the various strategies for informal resolution, explain the University disciplinary procedures and the availability of Honor and Advisory Advocates for such proceedings, and provide the names of the Head and Assistant Head Honor Advocates, who assign Honor Advocates to each case.
+Designated Student Affairs Resources are also available to meet with students accused of prohibited discrimination/harassment or retaliation to inform them of the various strategies for informal resolution, explain the University disciplinary procedures and the availability of Hearing Advisors and/or Advisor of Choice for such proceedings, and provide the names of the Head and Assistant Head Hearing Advisor, who assign Hearing Advisors to each case.

 Conduct Proceeding to Student-Faculty Hearing Board